mattyschell/hurricane-zones/README.md

 6. Simplify

 Visvalingham-Whyatt simplification should remove spikes at zone boundaries and some gaps.
 However some gaps and overlaps may remain, requiring additional edge matching work.
-This is TBD.
+After simplification we'll remove any interior rings remaining.

 ```shell
 psql -f src/sql/simplify.sql